Blue Goat CyberSMMedical Device Cybersecurity

 Founder & CEO · Blue Goat Cyber

-A practical, ungated guide to the threat modeling gaps that trigger FDA cybersecurity questions, and exactly how to close them before reviewers find them.
+A practical, ungated guide to the threat modeling gaps that trigger FDA cybersecurity questions, mapped to STRIDE so each gap closes a specific class of threat reviewers expect to see addressed.

 Why Threat Modeling Is Now a Gating Activity, Not a Checkbox

-FDA 2026 Premarket Cybersecurity Guidance (aligned to Section 524B of the FD&C Act) emphasizes secure product development, system threat modeling, security risk management, architecture views, SBOM traceability, and testing evidence.
-Reviewers need to understand how your device and related systems are cybersecure across the total product lifecycle.
+The FDA 2026 Premarket Cybersecurity Guidance (aligned to Section 524B of the FD&C Act) requires a documented threat model that drives security risk management, architecture views, SBOM traceability, and testing evidence across the total product lifecycle.
+Reviewers are no longer asking whether you threat-modeled - they are asking which methodology you used, which threats you missed, and how each control was verified.

 How to Use This Guide

 Read each gap as a self-assessment against your current architecture package.
-Use the fix list to assign owners across engineering, quality, regulatory, and security.
-Where a gap exists, update both diagrams and explanatory text so the reviewer can follow the risk story.
+Use the STRIDE tags to spot lopsided coverage (most submissions over-index on T and I and under-cover R, D, and E).
+Where a gap exists, update both diagrams and explanatory text so the reviewer can follow the risk story end-to-end.

 The 12 Most Common Critical Gaps